belbert/VCVTB/README.md

 --------------------------

 - VCVTB v.1.0.0 is dropwise made available in this repository "As it is".
-- I will try to post weekly updates until the entire platform is online, but at the moment my focus is on finalizing the text of my PhD research.
-Priority will be given to complementing "The Book of VCVTB" in the main folder, because it doesn't seem very useful to throw a lot of scripts online without the required user guidelines.
+- I will post weekly updates until the entire platform is online, but at the moment my focus is on finalizing the text of my PhD research.
+Priority is given to complementing "The Book of VCVTB" in the main folder, because it doesn't seem very useful to throw a lot of scripts online without the required user guidelines.

 For the time being, feel free to take a look around, ask questions and make suggestions.